 With up to a million hairs per square inch, southern sea otters have the densest hair in the animal kingdom.

-Included with your admission is Dolphin Tales, a live dolphin show incorporating the beauty and agility of dolphins, live human actors, dramatic costuming and amazing effects.
-If you don't want to get wet, you better watch where you sit!
+Included with your admission is a live dolphin show incorporating the beauty and agility of dolphins, live human actors, dramatic costuming, and amazing effects.
+If you don’t want to get wet, you better watch where you sit!
 The views are great higher up in the middle section.
 After the show, be sure to have your camera ready to get a snapshot of some of the performers.

 Hungry after all of your exploring?
 Cafe Aquaria is on-site and you can grab a quick bite to eat.
 For $15, you can select your combo: Chicken Tenders, Pizza, or Cheeseburger.
 Combos come with Zapp’s chips, a Grandma’s Cookie, and a fountain drink.

 Are you a Georgia resident?
 Visit the aquarium on your birthday and your admission is free.